daaronr/micro-giving-pub/osborne_notes_britt/osborne_discuss_britt.md

 **Britt: Yes, I think the language they use is very formal and concised which makes it hard to understand.**

 Britt: I am not sure what do you mean by "there may be a 'choice function' that does not result from 'constrained utility maximisation'".
-Is it possible if you can give an exampl
+Is it possible if you can give a 'daily example'?
+Does it mean an individual is facing a choice between soft drink and burger without

 Formal problem for a utility maximiser: